-Here is the Brennan Center’s weekly round up of Fair Courts news, where we recap stories and editorials related to the independence of judges and the courts, including material attacking, defending, and concerning the judiciary.
-It is a summary of the Brennan Center's Fair Courts E-lert, which goes out weekly and is available on our website.
+Here is the Brennan Center’s round up of last week’s Fair Courts news, where we recap stories and editorials related to the independence of judges and the courts, including material attacking, defending, and concerning the judiciary.
+It is a summary of the Brennan Center’s Fair Courts E-lert, which goes out weekly and is available on our website.

 State Judicial Selection